-How can I access important information about my student on the Internet?
+How can I access important information online?

 Bronco Web is the online system that SUNY Delhi students use to: register for classes, review their class schedule, manage their financial aid account, view final grades, monitor student account information and even keep in touch with other alums after they've graduated.
 Parents can also use this valuable resource if they know their student's Student ID or Social Security # plus six-digit PIN.
 You can access Bronco Web by visiting Delhi Logins then clicking on the link for Bronco Web Online.

 Go to Delhi Logins, Click on BRONCO WEB ONLINE.
 Click on ENTER SECURE AREA.
 Click on USER ID; enter USER ID (SS # or Delhi ID); hit tab key or click on PIN.
 Enter your general student PIN; click on LOGIN.
 Click on STUDENT SERVICES & FINANCIAL AID (this takes you to the Student Main Menu).
 Click on REGISTRATION MENU.
 Click on SELECT TERM; select the term, then click on SUBMIT TERM.
 Click on STUDENT CONCISE SCHEDULE or STUDENT SCHEDULE BY DAY AND TIME.
 Click on FILE, then on PRINT.

 What if I'm seeking important information about my student without access to the Internet?